 Hosting a dinner party in the near future?
 These three French cocktail recipes are sure to delight your guests with their nuanced flavors and sophisticated flair.
 From a light and fizzy “French Blonde,” to a dark and moody “Tremblement de Terre,” which one will you be shaking and stirring first?

 Inspired by Woody Allen’s Midnight in Paris, this fizzy, romantic cocktail is perfectly suited to Francophiles who would love to experience the intellectual glamour of 1920s Paris.
 Flapper dress optional.

 Combine all ingredients except for wine in a cocktail shaker, and shake well.
 Strain the mixture through a fine-meshed sieve into a glass filled with fresh ice.
 Top with sparkling wine.

-THE FRENCH BLONDE: Refresh your palette on a hot day with this sweet, citrusy concoction.
-We imagine serving the bright, sophisticated cocktail to friends at a summer dinner party hosted at the ultra-exclusive chez-toi.
+Refresh your palette with this sweet, citrusy concoction.
+We imagine serving the bright, sophisticated cocktail to friends at a dinner party hosted at the ultra-exclusive chez-toi.

 ½ oz. elderflower liqueur such as St. Germain

 1 oz. dry gin

 2 oz. fresh grapefruit juice

 A dash of lemon bitters

 Put all ingredients into an ice-filled cocktail shaker and shake vigorously for 30 seconds then strain into a martini glass.